+Responses to the Reviews

-General comments to the reviewers
+I. General comments to the reviewers

 Following the valuable comments we received, we have substantially revised the manuscript.

-The main changes are:
+The main changes are as follows:

-Extending the theoretical discussion.
+We expanded the theoretical discussion.

-Adding access to capital as a distinct (fifth) barrier to women entrepreneurship in the literature review, developing hypotheses regarding access to capital as a pre-entry goal and as aspect of progress during the program.
+We added ‘access to capital’ as a distinct (fifth) barrier to women entrepreneurship in the Literature Review.
+We developed hypotheses regarding access to capital as a pre-entry goal and as an aspect of progress during the accelerator program.

-Emphasizing our contribution to the literature.
+We emphasized our contribution to the literature.

-Avoiding the discussion of accelerators typology and beginning the paper with our initial findings of the higher rate of women participation in accelerators.
+We avoided the discussion of accelerators’ typology.
+We revised the beginning of the paper with our initial findings regarding the higher rate of women’s participation in accelerators compared to their participation in entrepreneurial endeavors in the general population.

-Updating analyses with additional observations.
+We updated our analyses with additional observations.

-More detailed and precise description of our measures and adding a new measure of increase in ESE following the program.
+We provided a more detailed and precise description of our measures, and we added a new variable that measured the increase in ESE following the accelerator program.

-Restructuring the results section to follow the order of hypotheses.
+We restructured the Results section to follow the order of hypotheses.

-Omitting reference to satisfaction from the program to maintain the focus of the manuscript on outcomes that are directly related to our hypotheses.
+We omitted the reference to satisfaction from the accelerator program in order to maintain the focus of the manuscript solely on outcomes that are directly related to our hypotheses.

-Revising and simplifying our regression analyses.
+We revised and simplified our regression analyses.

-Adding interaction analyses.
+We added an interaction analyses.

-Extending the discussion.
+We expanded the Discussion.

 Further explanation regarding the regression analyses:

-In the regressions predicting ESC/ESE, legitimacy and access to capital, we conducted two sets of regressions, adding entrepreneurial knowledge and networks over the initial regressions.
-Our rationale for doing so was to solidify our explanation that basic knowledge and establishing networks are more basic needs, that, when missing (i.e., when founders feel they need to acquire basic skills), are prioritize over the more advanced need for capital, and should also be reflected in the startup being at an earlier (i.e., idea) stage.
-These regressions show that both gaining basic knowledge and expanding network negatively predict access to capital, both as a goal and as a progress, supporting our claim.
+In the regressions predicting ESC/ESE, legitimacy, and access to capital, we conducted two sets of regressions, adding entrepreneurial knowledge and networks to the initial regressions.
+Our rationale for doing so was to strengthen our explanation that basic knowledge and establishing networks are more fundamental entrepreneurial needs that, when missing (i.e., when founders feel they need to acquire these basic skills), founders will prioritize over the more advanced need for capital.
+The goal of obtaining these basic skills will also be correlated with the maturity of the startup, e.g., when the startup is at an early ideation stage.
+In support of our claims, these regressions show that both gaining basic knowledge and expanding the founder’s network will be negatively associated with the goal of access to capital and the ultimate progress made by the founder in accessing capital.

-One might argue, however, that since the number of goals founders could report was limited, they are somewhat mutually exclusive, such that reporting any kind of goal will, by definition, decrease the likelihood to report any other type of goal, which is an alternative explanation for these negative coefficients.
+One might argue, however, that since we artificially limited the number of goals founders could report, that each goal is somewhat mutually exclusive, such that reporting any kind of goal will, by definition, decrease the likelihood of reporting any other type of goal, which is an alternative explanation for these negative coefficients.
 To examine this alternative explanation, we also added these predictors to the goals and progress in ESC, ESE (progress only) and legitimacy.
-The positive coefficients of basic knowledge and network for these outcomes suggest that the positive effect on capital is not explained by mutual exclusiveness of goals but rather because, as we suggest, raising capital is more relevant to more advanced stages of the development of the founders and their startups.
+In contrast to the reported negative correlations above, the positive correlations of basic knowledge and network suggest that the effect on capital cannot simply be explained by mutual exclusiveness of goals, but rather by, as we suggest, the fact that raising capital is more relevant to more mature stages of the development of both the founders and their startups.

-In addition, we sent an appendix with further analyses that are not reported in the manuscript.
-These include (1) mean comparisons of all goals and progress measures (including those which are not reported), to further demonstrate the consistency between gender differences and our hypotheses; (2) Poisson regressions as an alternative to the OLS regressions we report (results are consistent between the two methods); (3) The complete results of the interaction analyses.
+In addition, we provide an Appendix with further analyses that are not reported in the manuscript.
+The Appendix includes: (1) mean comparisons of all goals and progress measures (including those which are not reported) to further demonstrate the consistency between gender differences and our hypotheses; (2) Poisson regressions as an alternative to the OLS regressions we report (results are consistent between the two methods); and, (3) the complete results of the interaction analyses.

-Below is our detailed response to your comments.
+Below is our detailed response to the reviewers’ comments